Babra455/TransPath_Oversight/README.md

 Irrecharge_transactions.csv  -  This dataset contains utility payments handled by IRecharge, with columns such as txnRef, Date, Time, service_type, amount and status.
 It allows monitoring of IRecharge transactions, validation against App records, identification of routing errors, and detection of missing or duplicate transactions.

 ---
-## Dashboard Features
-Although a visual dashboard was not created, the SQL analysis provides key insights that could be displayed on one.
-These include total sales and revenue trends, customer distribution by gender and age, top-selling product categories, profitability metrics such as cogs and gross margin, and transaction patterns over time.
-These insights help identify high-performing products, peak sales periods, and opportunities to improve overall business performance.

----
 ## Key Findings